 Astute specializes in applying cutting-edge AI and automation technology to customer service’s biggest challenges, helping some of the world’s most influential consumer brands improve both contact center efficiency and customer engagement.
 Here are some of the tools we use to get it done:

 - Award-winning customer service chatbot that delivers a quick ROI for service automation

 - Email Virtual Assistant (EVA) that can cut customer email handle times by 5X or more

 - Industry-leading agent desktop CRM with embedded robotic process automation and AI for efficiency

 - Robust social media monitoring and routing to help you win at social customer care

 - Conversational IVR that uses AI and natural language processing to reduce customer friction

-Combining our product capabilities with decades of consumer engagement experience, Astute can help you reap the benefits of customer service automation while improving the customer journey.
+Combining our product capabilities with decades of consumer engagement experience, Astute can help you reap the benefits of automating customer service while improving the customer journey.

-Learn more about Astute’s customer service automation solutions.
+Learn more about Astute’s customer care automation solutions.
 Schedule a live demo today.